shr264/PDAG/README.md

 ### simulations.R

 This file contains the code to generate the simualtions reported in the paper.

 ## Example

-To generate all the data for the tables, simlipy open up bash and type:
+To generate all the data for the tables, open up bash and type:
 ```
 Rscript simulations.R
 ```